 The ULEZ was planned by Boris Johnson and implemented (and now expanded) by Sadiq Khan.
 It aims to convince drivers to look for alternate, greener ways of travelling through the city, like the bus or Tube.

-It previously covers Central London but has now expanded as far out as (but not including!) the North Circular and South Circular roads.
-That’s a massive increase of 1,700% - so don’t get caught out if you're used to the previous boundaries.
+It previously covered just Central London but in 2021 it expanded as far out as (but not including!) the North Circular and South Circular roads.
+That was a massive increase of 1,700% - and it changed again in August 2023, covering all 33 boroughs.

-Anyone whose vehicle doesn't meet environmental standards will be slapped with a £12.50 charge for every day they drive in this new zone.
+Anyone whose vehicle doesn't meet environmental standards will be slapped with a £12.50 charge for every day they drive in this new zone - so make sure you're aware of the rules.

 Let’s talk about science for a minute - it’ll help, we promise!
 Cars that produce nitrogen oxide (Nox) and particulate matter (PM) are particularly bad for the environment, so they’re most at risk here.